-E. Camp Personnel
+v.
+Camp Personnel

+- iv.
 All staff have gone through City of Lakewood background checks and have been checked on TRAILS, CBI, and FBI registries through fingerprinting.
-Leadership staff are trained in First Aid and CPR.

-F. Camper Supervision (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A8; 7.712.31A13; 7.712.32O)

-- Camp Paha Staff will keep track of campers throughout the day by completing headcounts.
+Leadership staff are trained in First Aid and CPR. - D. Camper Supervision (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A8; 7.712.31A13; 7.712.32O) - i.
+Camp Paha Staff will keep track of campers throughout the day by completing face counts.
 Campers are always actively supervised while at camp and while on field trips in the community.
-Camp staff will always communicate within their groups the whereabouts of campers. - G. Camper Activities (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A13; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.61; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.61D) - i.
+Camp staff will always communicate within their groups the whereabouts of campers.

+- E. Camper Activities (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A13; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.61; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.61D) - i.
 Camper Activities vary but generally include Sports and Games, Arts and Crafts, Nature and Science, Music and Sensory, Drama and Theater, Swimming, etc. Generally, activities will fall within those categories. - ii.
 Per State Licensure (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.61.D), movies and television will not be shown at Camp Paha.
-Short 'web videos' or other media as related to an activity area (such as Drama and Theater) may be shown.

-H. Provision of Services/Cessation of Services (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A24)
+Short 'web videos' or other media as related to an activity area (such as Drama and Theater) may be shown. - F. Provision of Services/Cessation of Services (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A24) - i.

-i.
 Camp Paha agrees to provide services outlined above.
-If the camp is no longer able to provide camp/care services to campers, all parents will be notified and an appropriate refund will be issued.

-I. Filing A Complaint (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A22)

-i.
-We hope families will feel comfortable coming to one of our leadership team members on site or contacting the Youth and Therapeutic Recreation Coordinator at 303-987-5366 or the Recreation Programs Supervisor at 303-987-4873 to share concerns about Camp Paha.
+If the camp is no longer able to provide camp/care services to campers, all parents will be notified and an appropriate refund will be issued. - G. Filing A Complaint (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A22) - i.
+We hope families will feel comfortable coming to one of our leadership team members on site or contacting the Youth and Therapeutic Recreation Supervisor at 303-987-5448 to share concerns about Camp Paha.
 To file a formal complaint about our camp facility, please contact:

-The Colorado Department of Human Services

-Division of Child Care

-1575 Sherman Street

-Denver, CO 80203-1714
+The Colorado Department of Human Services Division of Child Care 1575 Sherman Street Denver, CO 80203-1714 Or Call 1-800-866-5958 or 1-800-799-5876

-Or Call

-1-800-866-5958 or 1-800-799-5876